deepak852k1/tindog/README.md

 # tindog

-A simple frontend page for Tinder for Dogs :)
+A simple frontend page of Tinder for Dogs :)